 There are many things we can learn even today from the prophecies of Jeremiah.
 The insights we can gain about God through the study of Jeremiah are timeless and applicable to people of all time periods.

-the case of Jeremiah, he provided the Word of God to the people chosen by God - the Israelites.
-But because God does not change, we can learn from their experience and example.
+In the case of Jeremiah, he provided the Word of God to the people chosen by God - the Israelites.
+Because God does not (and never will) change, we can learn from their experience and example.

 Jeremiah was faithful to proclaim the word of God through some very rough times of Israel’s history.
-What he spoke from God was directly related to what was happening to them, but the people would not listen to him.
+What he spoke from God was directly related to what was happening to them, but the people wouldn't listen to him.

-Jeremiah warned of the foe from the North and his warning was never heeded, just as Josiah’s reforms were ignored.
-As a result, the chosen but disobedient people of God suffered terribly and unnecessarily.
+Jeremiah warned of the foe from the North but his warning was never heeded - just as Josiah’s reforms were ignored.
+As a result, the chosen (but disobedient) people of God suffered terribly and unnecessarily.

 The Book of Jeremiah is different than many of the Old Testament books of the Bible.
-It is not arranged in a chronological order which can lead to some confusion.
-It is thought that it was arranged by theme or topic in its current format.
+It's not arranged in a chronological order, which can lead to some confusion.
+It's thought that it was arranged by theme or topic in its current format.

 Therefore, the lessons below are not arranged in any order of occurrence.
 Instead, they offer you studies of the different prophecies of Jeremiah.
-When you study them, remember that the Scripture passages either before of after the passage you choose to study may not be arranged chronologically.
+When you study them, remember that the Scripture passages either before (or after) the passage you choose to study may not be arranged chronologically.